Q. Describe the most common types of jobs you do for your clients.

 A. The minimum you can expect to spend on a new acoustic or electric guitar is between $200 and $300.
 I recommend certain brands of new, entry-level acoustic and electric guitars (with a small amplifier) that cost between $200 and $300 which is about the minimum that you can expect to spend on a new guitar of decent quality.

-Used guitars are plentiful and great deals can be found on sites like craigslist and ebay.
+Used guitars are plentiful and great deals can be found online.
 I do not recommend that a new guitar player purchase a used guitar unless he or she has a freind who is an experienced guitar player and is willing to check out a used guitar for the buyer.
 A new guitar player has no idea what to look for or listen for when buying a used guitar and may end up spending good money on a terrible instrument.

 I also advise my students to have their new guitars set up by a reputable service technician.
 A setup involves making numerous adjustments to the guitar and will cost anywhere from $75 to $100 depending on the kind of guitar and what needs to be done.
 After the setup has been done the $200 guitar will play and sound as good as or better than a guitar worth twice as much or more.
 The guitar will be much easier to play and much easier to learn on after a setup